thinkjs/www.thinkjs.org/view/en/doc/2.0/view.md

 <%}%>
 ```

-##### filter
+##### Filter

-The new version of `ejs` no longer support the filter function, and if you need some filter function, you can define some global function in `src/common/bootstrap/`, you can use these functions directly in the template.
+The new version of `ejs` no longer support the filter function, and if you need some filter functions, you can define some global function in `src/common/bootstrap/`, then you can use these functions directly in the template.

-##### Reference file
+##### Reference File

 ejs does not support template inheritance.
-But it can make a public template be independent into an file and then be introduced by `include`.
+But it can make a public template as an independent file, and then introduce it using `include` directive, such as:

 ```text
 <%include inc/header.html%>